ebalogun01/EV-EcoSim/README.md

 ## Authors
 Emmanuel Balogun (Project lead): ebalogun@stanford.edu, Lily Buechler: ebuech@stanford.edu

+## Contribution
+We welcome all contributions to the project, including documentation and feature improvements, etc.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## Correspondence
 For more detailed questions, potential collaborations, suggestions and discussions, or assistance that cannot be done directly on github, please reach out to project lead.